-The bulk of kcgi lies in khttp_parse(3), which fully parses the HTTP context.
+The bulk of kcgi's CGI handling lies in khttp_parse(3), which fully parses the HTTP request.
 Application developers must invoke this function before all others.
 For FastCGI, it's split between khttp_fcgi_init(3), which initialises context; and khttp_fcgi_parse(3), which receives new parsed requests.
-In either case, requests must be freed by an khttp_free(3), which frees all resources.
+In either case, requests must be freed by an khttp_free(3).

 All functions isolate the parsing and validation of untrusted network data within a sandboxed child process.
 Sandboxes limit the environment available to a process, so exploitable errors in the parsing process (or validation with third-party libraries) cannot touch the system environment.
 This parsed data is returned to the parent process over a socket.
 In the following, the HTTP parser and input validator manage a single HTTP request, while connection delegator accepts new HTTP requests and passes them along.

-This method of sandboxing the untrusted child process follows OpenSSH, and requires special handling for each operating system:
+This method of sandboxing the untrusted parsing process follows OpenSSH, and requires special handling for each operating system: